Medicare Telehealth Policy Updates for 2025

 Advanced Primary Care Management Services (APCM) incorporate elements of several existing care management and communication technology-based services (CTBS) into a bundle of services that reflects the essential elements of the delivery of advanced primary care, including Principal Care Management, Transitional Care Management, and Chronic Care Management.

 For most part, Medicare will continue to pay for telehealth services through March 31, 2025.
-Telehealth services continue to evolve in 2025, with updated CPT codes for synchronous (real-time) audio-visual and audio-only consultations.
-Partnering with an experienced medical coding company can help practices remain updated on these changes to accurately document and bill Medicare for telehealth services and ensure proper reimbursement for their time and expertise.
+Telehealth services continue to evolve in 2025, with updated telehealth billing codes for synchronous (real-time) audio-visual and audio-only consultations.
+Partnering with an experienced third-party medical billing companies can help practices remain updated on these changes and Medicare reimbursement rules to accurately document and bill remote patient monitoring in 2025, ensuring proper payment for their time and expertise.

 Ensure reliable claim submission and proper reimbursement with our medical coding services!